MicrosoftDocs/AdaptiveCards/AdaptiveCards/rendering-cards/renderer-behaviour.md

 ![Element where spacing has no effect](https://github.com/manujai/AdaptiveCards/blob/doc_renderer_behaviour/AdaptiveCards/content/spacing_no_effect.png)

-For example, the elements marked with arrow are the first elements among its siblings, so spacing has no effect.
+* The elements marked with arrow are the first elements among its siblings, so spacing has no effect.

  2. **Separator** - Possible values (on/off toggle)

-Draws a seperating line at the top of the element.
+* Draws a seperating line at the top of the element.

 ![Elements with seperator attribute](https://github.com/manujai/AdaptiveCards/blob/doc_renderer_behaviour/AdaptiveCards/content/spacing3_seperator.png)

 3. **Spacing and Seperator combination**

-The constraints of the spacing and the seperator combination are illustrated below.
+* The constraints of the spacing and the seperator combination are illustrated below.

 ![Columns with weightage and pixel width combination](https://github.com/manujai/AdaptiveCards/blob/doc_renderer_behaviour/AdaptiveCards/content/spacing4_with_seperator.png)

-The overall spacing distance is maintained with respect to the spacing value, but the seperator is added right in between the space of the padding.
+* The overall spacing distance is maintained with respect to the values provided.
+* The seperator is added halfway in the middle of the spaced distance.

 [Note.
 Need to confirm the distance where the seperator is inserted in the spacing area.
 Seems like the middle]

-## Container, Column and ColumnSet Styles
+## Container Styles

 * Provides styling hints for containers such as columns and columnset
-* Possible values `none`, `default`, `emphasis`, `good`, `attention`, `warning` and `accent`
+* Allowed values `none`, `default`, `emphasis`, `good`, `attention`, `warning` and `accent`
 * These predefined style options provides padding for the elements within the container and background color

 ![Columns and ColumnSet Style Combination](https://github.com/manujai/AdaptiveCards/blob/doc_renderer_behaviour/AdaptiveCards/content/style1.png)

 1. Card A illustrates columns and columnset with no style options
 2. Card B illustrates columnset with **Attention** style.
-Notice the padding within the columnset container and the background color change.
+Notice the padding within the columnset container and the change in background color.
 3. Card C illustrates columns with styling only.
 Similar to the previous one, column includes padding and background change.
 4. Card D illustrates columns and columnset both with style options.

+[Note.
+Need to check how the padding amount is determined.
+Is it determined by the host? ]

 ## Bleed